omundy/dig245-everyone-hearts-math/README.md

 ### Concept

 1. Develop a concept for your project by researching [math story problems](https://www.google.com/search?hl=en&q=math+story+problems).
-1. Subject matter is completely up to you.
-For example, you could think about how you might represent your own experiences with data, numbers, software, etc.
+1. The subject matter or questions you pose are completely up to you.
+For example
+	- Represent your own experiences with data, numbers, software, etc.
+	- How does gamification or other visible metrics change how you use software?
+	- Consider exploring a math, algorithmic, or other number "problem" you enjoy or would like to learn more about.
 1. Consider how the interface reflects your concept.
 Look for inspiration in [CWD examples](https://docs.google.com/spreadsheets/d/1mQ0doWT6tGXm2W-hB5zuz3I8mijGhLSkAe_XrcfMdok/edit#gid=0) (e.g. tagged with forms, interface, math) such as
 	- John Maeda [Money Counter](http://www.maedastudio.com/2005/moneycounter/index.php?category=all&next=exists&prev=exists&this=moneycounter), [Misspeller](http://www.maedastudio.com/2007/misspell/index.php?category=all&next=2007/human&prev=2007/reduce&this=misspell)
 	- Alexei Shulgin [Form Art](http://www.c3.hu/collection/form)